 ALBERT N. WILLIAMS (2003): Since 1970, as journalist, theater artist, teacher, and activist, he has made important contributions to Chicago cultural life.
 His Chicago Reader theater reviews won a George Jean Nathan Award, and in the 1980s he was an award-winning editor of GayLife and Windy City Times newspapers.
 He has performed and written for musical theater and participated in activist groups.
-He also teaches at Columbia College.
+He is also a senior lecturer in theater at Columbia College.